ljsinclair/ljsinclair/the-power-of-the-doctor.md

 [^afd3]: I found this utterly bizarre at the time.
 Surely there is another showrunner in the entire UK that could do the job rather than the Back To The Future return of RTD?

-[^29dd]: And Pro-Tip to The Drinker if you're reading, stating an opinion is fine.
-Misrepresentations are not.
+[^29dd]: And Pro-Tip to The Drinker if you're reading: stating an opinion is fine; misrepresentations are not.
 It took me five minutes to find online articles that refute every single accusation you made against Jody Whittaker and Chris Chibnall from the 4:25 mark.
 You should try it some time.

 [^09e7]: The Master has taken pot-shots at The Doctor before, just watch [Logopolis](https://en.wikipedia.org/wiki/Logopolis) or [Castrovalva](https://en.wikipedia.org/wiki/Castrovalva_(Doctor_Who)) from 1981 if you don't believe me.